Soulsuke/archzfs-plus-kernel/README.md

 kernel packages within the `repo` subfolder.
 There's an hardcoded value of 3600 seconds between actual refreshes, to avoid putting useless strain on archzfs' repo.
-However, should it be necessary, it can be bypassed using the parameter `--force`.
+However, should it be necessary, it can be bypassed using the parameter `--force` or `-f`.
+If multiple versions of the same kernel are specified as a dependency, a prompt will be shown to choose which one to add to the repository.
+This can be avoided using the `--pick-newest` or `-n` parameter, which will pick by default the newest version available.